adis-tek/fresh-dish/README.md

 * The data comes from an API called themealdb.com
 * Log in and registration via firebase.
 * View your favorite recipes after you log in and delete the ones you no longer like.
-* Add new recipes to your account with a press of a button.
+* Add new recipes to your account with the press of a button.

 ## Lessons Learned
 * How to work with an API.